1jour1vin

 About the estate:

-Château d'Aydie is a family affair (and a safe bet): four Laplace children are now following in the footsteps of their grandfather Frédéric, who was one of the first to sell Madiran in bottles, with the help of André Daguin, the famous Gascon chef.
-The 62-hectare estate has been expanded to include a wine trading business.
+Château d'Aydie is a family business (and a sure bet): four of the Laplace children are now following in the footsteps of their grandfather Frédéric, who was one of the first to sell Madiran by the bottle, with the help of André Daguin, the famous Gascon chef.
+In addition to the 62-hectare estate, the family has established a wine trading business.

 Wine Spectator